How to install WordPress on your hosting

 -

 - In Directory: Leave this field empty if you want to install WordPress in the root directory (e.g., "public_html").
-If you want to install it in a subdirectory, enter the directory name (e.g., "/blog").
+If case you want to install it in a subdirectory, enter the directory name (e.g., "/blog").

 - Site Name: Enter the name of your website.